 Bricks and ceramic insulation should be inspected annually and replaced if necessary.
 Cracked bricks are fine if they remain in place.
 Bricks that are crumbling or falling out need to be replaced.
 The ceramic insulation is located on the top of the stove's baffle and is designed to keep heat in the stove and increase efficiency.
 If the insulation is in place it can be left alone.
 If the insulation becomes torn during cleaning, simply lay it back together tightly in that area.
 If the insulation tears to multiple pieces, it should be replaced.
 To replace the ceramic insulation, remove the 3 burn tubes allowing the entire baffle to come down and out of the stove.
 Mark or otherwise note the order of the tubes so they can be replaced in the same location.
 Place the insulation blanket on top of the baffle so that the cut-out aligns with the bypass opening in the baffle.
 Reinstall the baffle and the 4 burn tubes.

 MAINTENANCE DIAGRAMS & PARTS LIST

 ID ltem # Description

 1 KR-BR-01 Brick, standard size.
 9" x 4-1/2".

-2 KR-BR-181 Brick, cut size.
-9" x 3-1/2"

-3 KR-BR-182 Brick, cut size.
-5" x 4-1/2"

-4 KR-BR-183 Brick, cut size.
-7" x 4-1/2"
+2 KR-BR-251 Brick, cut size.
+7-1/2" x 4-1/2"

-5 KR-BR-184 Brick, cut size.
-7" x 1"